tranhuynh207/Portfolio-Project/README.md

 # Portfolio Projects

-This respiratory hold all codes, queries, and data for my personal projects
+This respository hold all codes, queries, and data for my personal projects